 1.13 “Products” means, collectively, all Zscaler SaaS, Software, Hardware, Deployment Services, and Support Services, including all Upgrades.

-1.16 “Software” means any Zscaler software, utility, tool or other computer or program code, in object (binary) or source-code form provided, directly or indirectly to Customer as well as any copies (whether complete or partial) made by or on Customer’s behalf, as further described in the Product Sheets.
+1.16 “Software” means any Zscaler software, utility, tool or other computer or program code provided directly or indirectly to Customer in object (binary) code only, as well as any copies (whether complete or partial) made by or on Customer’s behalf.
 The term “Software” also includes any updates, upgrades or other new features, functionality or enhancements to the Software made available directly or indirectly to Customer.

 1.17 “Subscription Term” means the Initial Subscription Term and all Renewal Subscription Terms (as defined in Section 7.2) together.

-1.18 “Support Services” means the support services provided by Zscaler with respect to each applicable Product, including Support Services provided through a Technical Account Manager (“TAM”), as further described in the Product Sheets.
+1.18 “Support Services” means the support services provided by Zscaler with respect to each applicable Product, including Support Services provided through a Technical Account Manager (“TAM”), as further described at https://www.zscaler.com/legal/sla-support.

 1.19 “Upgrades” means all cloudwide modifications, enhancements and corrections to the Products made by Zscaler, including corrections of failures to conform to or to operate in accordance with the Documentation; temporary and permanent error corrections delivered as part of the Support Services; and all additions, updates, new versions and releases, and new features, and changes made by Zscaler in response to legal, technological or other developments.
 For clarity, “Upgrades” does not include any additional features or enhancements made available to customers by Zscaler for an additional cost.

 1.20 “Zscaler Materials” means all Zscaler proprietary materials, Intellectual Property Rights for all Products and Documentation, Zscaler’s processes and methods, and/or materials distributed by Zscaler during any presentations, proof of concepts, or demonstrations of the Products.